Skip to main content

 Problem: Missing the Sweet Spot

 Many shoppers either jump too early when discounts are minimal or arrive too late when sizes and popular items are gone.
 The solution is monitoring spreadsheets during transition periods.
-Set reminders for mid-July and mid-January to check your favorite Sugargoo spreadsheets weekly.
+Set reminders for mid-July and mid-January to check your favorite 100buy spreadsheets weekly.

-Navigating Sugargoo Spreadsheets for Clearance Items
+Navigating 100buy Spreadsheets for Clearance Items

 Start by sorting spreadsheets by price from low to high.
 Compare current prices against historical data if available.
 A jacket that was 280 yuan in November selling for 150 yuan in February is clearly clearance stock.
 Look for unusual price drops of 40% or more on seasonal items.